johncoleman83/docker_github_pages/README.md

 # Bootcamp Project for Docker Hack-A-Thon Feb 2017

 ## Description
-This is a Docker image for the Bootcamp School Docker Hack-A-Thon 2017.
+This is a Docker image for the a software development program Docker Hack-A-Thon 2017.
 We
 built a Docker image that can be loaded on an ubuntu OS.
 The docker image
 uses Apache as a web server to host a website that is a tutorial on how to
 create a free github pages website.